daig/wolfram-parse/README.md

 ## Generated Code

-This parser includes two generated files that contain parsing data:
+This parser includes generated files that contain parsing data:

-- `src/generated/long_names_registration.rs` - Character constants and mappings for Wolfram Language special characters
+- `src/generated/long_names/` - Character constants and mappings for Wolfram Language special characters
-- `src/generated/precedence_values.rs` - Operator precedence values
+- `src/generated/precedence/` - Operator precedence values

 These files were generated from Wolfram Language data files and should not be manually edited.
 They contain fundamental parsing information such as: